Lewis, Alabama hand No. 4 Auburn its first loss, 83-64

 Herbert Jones had 14 points and 12 rebounds.
 Alex Reese scored 13 points and James Bolden had 11 for the Tide.

-It was a season low in points for Auburn, which had won 27 of 28 games dating back to last season’s Final Four run.
+Auburn, which had won 27 of 28 games dating back to last season’s Final Four run, gave up a season high in points while scoring its season low.

 Isaac Okoro led the Tigers with 13 points.
 Austin Wiley had 10 points and 13 rebounds and Jamal Johnson also scored 10.